System model

 Why the model comes first

-LogiDraft is a system where drawings are generated from reusable block logic rather than manually authored geometry.
+LogiDraft is a system where project outputs are generated from reusable block logic rather than manually authored geometry.
 It is not CAD with automation added afterward.
-The drawing is the result of evaluated logic.
+The visible result is generated from evaluated logic.

 The core model is inputs to logic to outputs.
 Parameters describe variation.
 Logic inside blocks determines computed values, active state, visible geometry, and repeated or transformed content.
-The drawing updates from that evaluated model.
+Project outputs update from that evaluated model.

 A useful way to think about the system is: